abilandz/PH8124/Lecture_4/Lecture_4.md

 abc
 4.44
 ```
-Later we will see that we can even loop directly over the output of some command (e.g. over all files in a certain directory which match some naming convention, etc.).
+Later we will see that we can even loop directly over the output of some command (e.g. over all files in a particular directory that match some naming convention, etc.).

 **Example 2**: Looping over all arguments supplied to a script or a function.